 Manufacturing robots joining the pharma industry

-In many industries, like auto manufacturing, physical robots are very well established.
-These robots are fast, they are consistent and they are cost effective.
-Plus, circling back to the pharma industry, there is the added benefit that everything a robot does can be verified and accounted for.
+In the auto manufacturing industry, physical robots are well established.
+These robots are fast, consistent, and cost-effective - all useful for the pharma industry.
+Plus, there is the added benefit for pharma that everything a robot does can be verified and accounted for.

-Humans are smart – we made the robots what they are, after all.
+Humans are smart – we made the robots, after all.
 But we are unfortunately prone to mistakes.
-With human error it can be difficult to plot where and why a mistake happened, important in pharma where even minor mistakes can be extremely costly.
-Not only that but humans interacting with highly potent pharmaceutical ingredients is inevitably a health risk, and monotonous repetitive work is no fun for anybody.
+With human error, it is difficult to plot where and why a mistake happened, which is important in pharma where minor mistakes can be extremely costly.
+Not only that, humans interacting with highly potent pharmaceutical ingredients is a health risk, and monotonous repetitive work is no fun for anybody.

-So what kind of robots are available, and what will they do?
-How will we fit in alongside our new robot co-workers (or “cobots”)?
-What will this mean for the future of the pharma industry?
+So what kind of robots are available for pharma manufcaturing and what will they do?
+How will operators fit in alongside our new robot co-workers (or “cobots”)?
+And what will this mean for the future of the pharma industry?

-Traditionally robots were installed as part of other systems, and had to be locked behind cages to avoid humans getting caught up and injured in their processes.
-However a new breed of “collaborative robots” has now reached the pharma manufacturing world.
+Traditionally, robots were installed as part of other systems and had to be locked behind cages to avoid humans getting caught up and injured in their processes.
+However, a new breed of “collaborative robot” has now reached the pharma manufacturing world.

-With advanced sensors and camera technology, collaborative robots can stand and work alongside lab workers safely.
-They are already used in the assembly and pack of devices, normally in a fixed position hooked up to power and other supplies.
-Cobots work within the field of their range and can be programmed without complex code – you can manually “show” the robot where and how it needs to move, or tap in instructions using a tablet.
+With advanced sensors and camera technology, collaborative robots can stand and work alongside lab workers safely and are already used in the assembly and pack of devices, normally in a fixed position hooked up to power and other supplies.
+Cobots work within the field of range and can be programmed without complex code.
+Instead, you can manually “show” the robot where and how it needs to move, or tap in instructions using a tablet.